canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-tests
+use-a-sequence

-# Exercise 12 > Group Exercise: Tests
+# Exercise 13 > Use a Sequence

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.